I Bond’s fixed rate could fall at May 1 reset. Or not.

 Inflation breakeven rate

-Here is the trend in the 5-year inflation breakeven rate over the last four years:
+Here is the trend in the 30-year inflation breakeven rate over the last five years, showing how inflation expectations have been locked in a narrow pattern (but highish) for the last three years:

 Now is an ideal time to build a TIPS ladder